andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **Car Pool (`carpool/`):** Manages the entire lifecycle of the physical vehicles and their availability.

-### 3.1.
+### 3.2.
 Project Package Structure

 The packages of an object-oriented system are based on clear OO-Design principles.
 There are **no layers** in the traditional sense of Clean Architecture or DDD.
 Instead, **packages are hierarchically organized** according to domain concepts.
+Classes are also organized hierarchically according to domain concepts and functionally extended using the **Design-Patterns** like *Adapter*, *Decorator*, *Bridge*, etc..

 ```
 carrental/